stackhpc/waldur-fluxcd-gitops-demo/README.md

 config to the live deployment.

-Once the PR has merged, you can check the status of the various Flux components on the remote cluster using `kubectl` and the kubeconfig for your cluster which should have been written to `clusters/waldur/kubeconfig` as part of the initial cluster deployment.
+Once the PR has merged, you can check the status of the various Flux components on the remote cluster using `kubectl` and the kubeconfig for your cluster (which should have been written to `clusters/waldur/kubeconfig` as part of the initial cluster deployment).
 For example, by running

 ```
 kubectl get -A gitrepositories.source.toolkit.fluxcd.io,kustomizations.kustomize.toolkit.fluxcd.io,helmreleases.helm.toolkit.fluxcd.io
 ```

-If the changes have synced correctly from GitHub and the `helmrelease` object is but the Waldur login UI is still not displaying a 'Login with Keycloak' option then you may need to restart the Waldur pods using:
+If the changes have synced correctly from GitHub and the `helmrelease` object is up to date but the Waldur login UI is still not displaying a 'Login with Keycloak' option then you may need to restart the Waldur pods using:

 ```
 kubectl rollout restart deployment -n waldur
 ```

-A similar process can be followed for any other secret/sensitive configuration options required by Waldur. \
+A similar process can be followed for adding any other secret/sensitive configuration options required by Waldur.

-Any other general (i.e. non-secret) configuration should be added to the Waldur Helm chart values in `components/waldur/configmap.yaml`.
+Any general (i.e. non-secret) configuration should be added to the Waldur Helm chart values in `components/waldur/configmap.yaml`.